ravenusmc/inventory_php/readme.md

 # Inventory
 ## Intro

 This will be an inventory system that will keep track of a users video games, books, and movies.
+I may eventually put this project up on the web and actually use it to keep track of all of my books and games.

 # Getting started
 ### Installing

+Download the app and then run like a normal PHP project.

 ### Technology Stack